The term “Personal Brand Evangelism” rubs some people the wrong way. It may even turn you off to the whole concept of personal branding.

 Personal brand evangelism can come from all corners, and sometimes when you least expect it.

 And sometimes, you reach out to someone to do you a favor that will support and promote your brand, and they come through in a way that exceeds your expectations.

-A recent client of mine was such a person.
+A client of mine was such a person.

-A CMO for big global brands, Andreas was truly a dream client.
+A CMO for big global brands, Andrew was truly a dream client.
 He “got” what my personal branding and content writing process was all about.
-He understood the value, right from the start.
+And, he understood the value, right from the start.

 He knew that, although he would have to invest a fair amount of time doing the work, the payoff would be well worth his efforts.